cuustard/schoolwork/imedia/imedia_pages/OL_characters.md

 Tv shows are episodes and so have breaks inbetween episodes.
 This pause creates a stop in the flow.
 This stop can be used to create cliffhangers (suspense) and used to start a parralel narratives or split up todorovs stages of a narrative into episodes. so each episode can focus on a stage.

 ## Why are characters so important to media texts.
-Characters drive the narrative forward. uses and gratification - personal identiy - relatable characters David Gauntless - pick n mix, audiene uses characters to pick traits to identitfy with
+Characters drive the narrative forward.
+uses and gratification - personal identiy - relatable characters
+David Gauntless - pick n mix, audiene uses characters to pick traits to identitfy with

-## Character types
+## Character types (Propp's character theory)
 ### The Hero

 - leads the narrative